ivonederlof/xlf-translator/README.md

 # Xlf-translator

-This library could be used to automate translations with google translate for i18n.
+This library could be used to automate your i18n translations with google translate.

-## Getting Started
+I use this package mainly for bootstrapping the language, before i can edit the csv files in numbers/excel.

-First install this project with npm.
-Then add a ```translator.config.json``` file in the root directory of you angular project.
+This project is still under construction

 ### Installing